 On September 30, 2021, the Governor of the State of California approved AB-481, requiring law enforcement agencies to obtain approval (for the funding, acquisition, or use of military equipment) of the applicable governing body (BART Board of Directors) by adoption of a military equipment use policy.
-As a result, the BART Police Department is now required to seek the BART Board of Directors' approval of their military equipment use procedure by ordinance at a regular open meeting prior to taking certain actions relating to the funding, acquisition, or use of military equipment, as defined.
+The BART Police Department annually requests approval from the BART Board of Directors' of their use of military equipment at a regular open meeting prior to taking certain actions relating to the funding, acquisition, or use of military equipment.

 The bill allows the governing body to approve the funding, acquisition, or use of military equipment within its jurisdiction only if it determines that the military equipment meets specified standards.
 The ordinance is subject to an annual Board of Directors review to determine whether, based on an annual military equipment report and a public meeting for community input, the standards set forth in the military equipment ordinance have been met.
 The BART Board of Directors may renew the authorizing ordinance, disapprove authorization for approved equipment where standards have not been met, or require modifications to the military equipment use policy.
 The military equipment ordinance also requires that the BART Police Department, within 30-days of submitting the annual report, shall hold a well-publicized and conveniently located community engagement meeting, at which the general public may discuss and ask questions regarding the annual Military Equipment Report and the law enforcement agency's funding, acquisition, or use of military equipment.
-The BART Police Department works in collaboration with the BART Citizen's Review Board (CRB) to hold the required public meeting as part of a regularly scheduled CRB meeting.
+The BART Police Department works in collaboration with the BART Civilian's Review Board (CRB) to hold the required public meeting as part of a regularly scheduled CRB meeting.